Md-Mursaleen/AspireNex-Churn-Prediction/README.md

 # Telco Customer Churn Prediction

-This project aims to predict customer churn for a telecommunications company using various machine learning models, including Logistic Regression, Random Forest, and Gradient Boosting (XGBoost).
+This project aims to predict customer churn for a telecommunications company using various machine learning models, including Logistic Regression, Random Forest and Gradient Boosting (XGBoost).
 The models are trained and evaluated on the Telco Customer Churn dataset.

 ## Dataset